article background

 • Diamond Energy’s new customers can receive $35 off their first bill if they’ve been referred by a friend, benefiting the person on the referring end, as they receive a 2% ongoing discount on their bills.

-• Nectr is giving $50 credit to new customers who sign up through a valid refer a friend credit.
-This credit will be applied to customers’ second bill with the retailer.
+• Nectr is giving $50 credit to new customers who sign up to the 100% Clean offer.
+This credit will be applied to the customer’s second bill with the retailer.
+An additional $50 credit can also be scored by signing up to the retailer through a valid refer a friend link.

 • Powershop’s new Switch Saver offer is giving customers in QLD a one-off bill credit worth $150.
 Households will need to be a new Powershop customer in order to be eligible for the credit.